Social Media Usage Is At An All-Time High. That Could Mean A Nightmare For Democracy

 Candidates aren't out knocking on doors, and U.S. election officials are bracing for a record surge in mail ballots.

-And another subtler shift is also occurring — inside people's brains.
+But another subtler shift is also occurring — inside people's brains.

 Four years after Russia's expansive influence operation, which touched the feeds of more than 100 million users on Facebook alone, Americans' usage of social media has only increased — and drastically so, as a result of the pandemic.